dennishansen/iga/README.md

-## Meet Iga 🦉.
-A minimalist AutoGPT capable of self-improvement.
+## Meet Iga 🦉 - A minimalist AutoGPT capable of self-improvement
 *⚠️ VERY EXPERIMENTAL & UNSTABLE*

 Chat with Iga via CLI, and she will perform one of the following actions: